VAT reliefs for disabled and older people

 Supplies (for example, goods and services) on which you do not have to pay VAT are often referred to as 'zero-rated' or ‘VAT-free’ or 'eligible for VAT relief'.

 Most zero-rates apply regardless of who buys and pays for the goods and services, provided the other conditions are met.
 So the relief can apply if you are the carer of a disabled child and are catering for their needs.
+Similarly you could buy a gift for a disabled person that qualified for a VAT zero-rate.

 What is the definition of ‘disability’ for VAT reliefs?